little-world/rust-course/projecta/05-memory-pool.md

 }

 //==============================================================================
-// Part 2: Type-Safe Pool with RAII
+// Milestone  2: Type-Safe Pool with RAII
 //==============================================================================

 /// A typed memory pool for allocating objects of type T